isabella232/docs-vuepress/docs/manual/job-workflows.md

 ## Workflow control settings

-Workflow execution is controlled by two important settings: _Keepgoing_ and _Strategy_.
+Workflow execution is controlled by two important settings: _Handling a step failure_ and _Strategy_.

 ![Workflow controls](~@assets/img/fig0401.png)

-_Keepgoing_: This manages what to do if a step incurs an error:
+_If a step fails_: This manages what to do if a step incurs an error:

 - Stop at the failed step: Fail immediately (default).
 - Run remaining steps before failing: Continue to next steps and fail the job at the end.